Greetings from Jerusalem Avenue: Public reception, use and appropriation

-Greetings from Jerusalem Avenue has also been used in relation to Russian aggression in Ukraine and the refugee crisis on the Polish-Bielarus border.
+Greetings from Jerusalem Avenue has also been used in relation to Russian aggression in Ukraine and the refugee crisis on the Polish-Belarus border.
 In 2014, following Russia's annexation of Crimea and the Euromaidan movement, the palm tree was covered with a large Ukrainian flag to protest Russian aggression.
 In March 2022 the palm tree was again covered with a Ukrainian flag after Russia invaded Ukraine in late February.
 Since Autumn 2021, the installation was used as a response to events on the Polish-Belarus border where refugees from Iraq, Afghanistan, Syria, Turkey and other countries were pushed back into Belarus by Polish border forces.
 In October 2021, the organisations Feminist Fund, Love Does Not Exclude and March 8 Women’s organised a march of solidarity with the refugees who were trapped and dying on the border.
 Many participants carried thermal blankets as a symbol of their support for the “No human is illegal” slogan.
-There was also a green light installed on the palm tree’s trunk as a sign of hospitality towards the refugees, and Sebastian Cichocki wrote a letter from the palm tree to people (the so-called Palm Tree Letter) in which the palm tree made links between human suffering and death in various forests during both the second world war and at the present moment.
+There was also a green light installed on the palm tree’s trunk as a sign of hospitality towards the refugees, and Sebastian Cichocki wrote a letter from the palm tree to people (the so-called Palm Tree Letter) in which the palm tree made links between human suffering and death in various forests during both the Second World War and at the present moment.
 The Polish and English versions of the letter were placed in the window of Palmiarnia, causing outrage and criticism in right-wing circles.

 The installation has also become a major site of pro-democratic demonstrations in Poland after the right-wing political party Law and Justice came to power in 2015.
 On November 11, 2019, during nation-wide protests against the gradual dismantling of the democratic system, a huge banner with a sign “Konstytucja” was placed on the palm tree by the informal civic movement Obywatele RP (Citizens of Poland) only to be almost immediately taken down by the police.
 In November 2020, after a series of "Black Protests" that followed a proposed abortion ban in 2016 and the decision of the Constitutional Tribunal to declare abortions of malformed foetuses unconstitutional, numerous Polish women told their abortion coming out stories in front of the installation.

 In June 2018, during the Equality Parade in Warsaw, the art collective Czarne szmaty (Black Rags) staged a happening in front of the palm tree.
 Four members, dressed in bathing suits, performatively claimed the site for several hours by renaming it the island of “Lesbos” while reading poems by Sapho, Elizabeth Bishop and Adrienne Rich.